taocpp/json/doc/Advanced-Use-Cases.md

 const Base& basic_value< Traits, Base >::base() const noexcept;
 ```

-The application can use the base class for whatever it wants, for example to add filenames and line numbers to parsed values as shown below.
+The application can use the Base for whatever it wants, for example to add filenames and line numbers to parsed values as [shown below](#annotate-with-filename-and-line-number).

 ## Annotate with filename and line number

-A frequent use case for Value annotations is to add the filename, line number, and starting byte position to every (sub-)value during parsing.
+A natural use case for [custom Base classes for Values](#custom-base-class-for-values) is to add the filename, line number, and starting byte position to every (sub-)value during parsing.

 The two functions `tao::json::parse_file_with_position()` and `tao::json::basic_parse_file_with_position()` in `include/tao/json/contrib/position.hpp` do just that and can be directly used, or customised as required.